 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: automated phone calls, updates on local radio and television stations, ad direct phone calls or text messages from office staff or teachers.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: automated phone call, updates on local radio and television stations, and direct phone calls or text messages from office staff or teachers.

-[See Communications-Automated, Emergency on page 43.]
+[See Automated Emergency Communications on page 38.]